 Clover should be planted in the spring or summer so that it has time to establish itself before cold weather comes.

-Second, regardless of whether you remove the grass or not, rake or scratch the surface of your yard wherever you would like to grow the clover as a grass substitute.
+Second, regardless of whether you remove the grass or not, rake or scratch the surface of your yard wherever you’d like to grow the clover as a grass substitute.

-Third, spread the seed at about 6-8 ounces per 1,000 feet.
-The seeds are very small, and may be hard to spread evenly.
+Third, spread the seed at about 6 to 8 ounces (170-226 g.) per 1,000 feet (305 m.).
+The seeds are very small and may be hard to spread evenly.
 Do the best you can.
 The clover will eventually fill in any spots you miss.

 Fourth, water deeply after seeding.
 For the next several weeks, water regularly until your white clover yard has established itself.